MarcusTL12/SpinAdaptedSecondQuantization.jl/docs/src/new_type_tutorial.md

 - `reorder_indices(t, permutation)` should return tensor after reordering indices according to the given permutation

-Optionally we can impement the functions, but they have reasonable default implementations
+Optionally we can implement the functions, but they have reasonable default implementations
 - `Base.show(io::IO, t)`, if one wants to print the tensor in a custom way.
 - `get_permutations(t)`, needed for [`print_eT_function_generator`](@ref)